-After years of study, discussion, and test drives, Tifereth Israel Synagogue will start using the new Siddur Lev Shalem (which means ‘full heart’) as our regular prayer book on Shabbat Chanukah, December 4th, 2021.
-By doing so, we will be joining the large majority of Conservative congregations that use this siddur, which was published 5 years ago.
+After years of study, discussion, and test drives, Tifereth Israel Synagogue began using the new Siddur Lev Shalem (which means ‘full heart’) as our regular prayer book on Shabbat Chanukah, December 4th, 2021.
+By doing so, we are joining the large majority of Conservative congregations that use this siddur, which was published 5 years ago.

 Click here to take a look inside Siddur Lev Shalem.

 More About Siddur Lev Shalem